 - 1/2 teaspoon of freshly cracked black pepper, or to taste

-- 1/2 teaspoon of Cajun seasoning (like Slap Ya Mama)
+- 1/2 teaspoon of Cajun seasoning (like Slap Ya Mama), or to taste, optional

 - 8 ounces of rigatoni pasta, cooked

-- Large palmful of shredded Parmesan, plus extra for sprinkling
+- 1/4 cup shredded Parmesan, plus more for sprinkling

 Cook the pasta to al dente according to package directions; drain and rinse well.